Paulie14/hlavo-station/examples/README.md

 - can get sensor info
 - can send measure request with responce
 - does not receive any data (actually requests data in infinite loop)
+- problems caused by randomly receiving null character (solved in `hlavo-station`)